blakwurm/PaperCuts/readme.md

 Undo/Redo work depending on which layer you have selected, and undo/redo cuts.
 Adding and removing layers are not handled with undo/redo.

-When you save the piece, several images and a .shadowmat.tres shader texture will be generated.
-If a custom palette was used, that palette will be saved to the file.
+The palette being used will be embedded in the save file.
+Additionally, if enabled, then when saving the file several images and a .shadowmat.tres shader texture will be saved alongside the file.

 Controls:
 | Button | Action |